tlienart/GPlot.jl/docs/src/man/hist-bar.md

 !!! note

-    If you believe that it would be good to be able to draw multiple histograms in one shot, please open a feature request.
+    If you would like to be able to draw multiple histograms in one shot, please open a feature request explaining your use case.
+It shouldn't be hard to implement.

 ## Styling options